 Dried, sliced apples make delicious, nutritious snacks.
-We have been using one of the table-mounted hand cranked apple peeler/corer/slicers with good results–nice slices on uniform thickness–and a mandolin slicer works great, too.
+We have used a table-mounted, hand cranked apple peeler/corer/slicers with good results–nice slices of uniform thickness–or a mandolin slicer works great, too.
 You can decide whether you prefer to leave the skins on, or take them off.

 The most important factor is the apple itself: choose a firm, meaty textured apple, with LOTS of flavor and at least a little tang, because the sweetness will intensify as the apple dehydrates.
-Our favorite variety is Goldrush, but Pink Lady apples and Granny Smith apples will also work well.
+Our favorite variety is Gold Rush, but Crimson Crisp, Pink Lady and Granny Smith apples will also work well.

 We place the slices on the dehydrator trays at a low heat for 12 hours .
 You can also do this in a conventional oven on your very lowest heat setting, but watch carefully to be sure they don’t start to brown.